caxlsx/caxlsx_rails/README.md

 ##Usage

 Axlsx-Rails provides a renderer and a template handler.
 It adds the :xlsx format and parses .xlsx.axslx templates.
+This lets you take all the [Axlsx](https://github.com/randym/axlsx) code out of your controller or model and place it inside the template, where view code belongs! **See [this blog post](http://axlsx.blog.randym.net/2012/08/excel-on-rails-like-pro-with-axlsxrails.html) for a more complete walkthrough.**

 ###Controller